IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 In Financial Chart, you can define scale breaks on X-Axis to exclude custom ranges in your data source or any day of week.
 For example, exclude all data items that fall on weekends.

-You can find more information on the Scale Breaks in the link:financial-chart-annotation-and-interaction-layers.html#CategoryTooltipLayer[Annotations and Interaction Layers topic].
+You can find more information on the Scale Breaks in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](financial-chart-annotation-and-interaction-layers.html#CategoryTooltipLayer)

-## XamCategoryChart
+## igCategoryChart

 ### <a id="HighlightLayer"></a> Highlight Layer